shrishaaa/nmap_project/explanation/README.md

 Aggressive guesses: network device/IoT device (printers, NAS, WAP, VoIP phones) Network Distance: 1 hop
 Explanation:
 Device is a WiFi range extender.
-Open SSH/HTTP/HTTPS ports → administrative access.
+Open SSH/HTTP/HTTPS ports.
+It can have administrative access.
 Could be targeted if default credentials are used.

 4.192.168.1.5 – shreesha